ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 In this assignment you'll implement a compiler for a language called Diamondback, which has top-level function definitions.

-Get the assignment at <https://classroom.github.com/a/q383lTNN> This will make a private-to-you copy of the repository hosted within the course's organization.
-You can also access the public starter code
+Get the assignment at <hhttps://classroom.github.com/a/HHd1j9p3> This will make a private-to-you copy of the repository hosted within the course's organization.
+You can also access the public test code
-<https://github.com/ucsd-compilers-s23/diamondback-starter> if you don't have
+<https://github.com/ucsd-cse131-fa25/cobra-test> if you don't have
 or prefer not to use a Github account.
+This is the same test code for Cobra.

 Note: the repository has no real code, just a basic project structure.
-Feel free to add files and modify them, or even replace them entirely and start from your Boa code.
+Feel free to add files and modify them, or even replace them entirely and start from your Cobra code.
 Make sure your code can do `cargo build` and `cargo test` on ieng6 (Rust version `1.75`).

-- **Part 1**: _AOT_ compilation of Cobra files with a generated assembly file.
+- **Part 1**: _AOT_ compilation of Diamondback files with a generated assembly file.
 This is with the `-c` compile flag.
 The optional argument is only given to the executable `.run` file.
-- **Part 2**: _JIT_ compilation of Cobra files with an evaluation at runtime.
+- **Part 2**: _JIT_ compilation of Diamondback files with an evaluation at runtime.
 This is with the `-e` eval flag with an optional argument.
   - The `-g` flag does both (with an optional argument).
-- **Part 3**: A REPL for Cobra with the `-i` interactive flag.
+- **Part 3**: A REPL for Diamondback with the `-i` interactive flag.

 ```
 cargo run -- -c tests/test1.snek tests/test1.s